Vivan-Tejani/Equity_Agent/README.md

 pip install -r requirements.txt
 ```

-Download the raw data files and place them in:
+Download the raw data files (you find these from Screener.in, BSE website) and place them in:
 ```
 backend/data/raw/
 ├── TCS/